rkuma183/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 ## TODO's

-For AWS there is a <a target="_blank" href="https://www.cloudping.info/">cloudping.info</a> website which website which tells people which region is the quickest.
+For AWS there is a <a target="_blank" href="https://www.cloudping.info/">cloudping.info</a> website which tells people which region is the quickest.
 Do you know if there is one like it for Azure and Google.
 If not we can write a Serverless program to do that.

+## More on DevOps #

+This is one of a series on DevOps:

+{% include devops_links.html %}